SwethaSa/SQL-Bolt-/README.md

 # SQL-Bolt-

-I've completed all the SQL Bolt Exercise and attached the Answers as well as the Screenshots above.
+I've completed all the SQL Bolt Exercises and attached the Answers as well as the Screenshots above.